-- Novantrone will turn your urine a blue-green color.
+- Novantrone may turn your urine a blue-green color.
 It may also cause the whites of your eyes to turn a bluish color.
 This is normal and not a cause for concern.

-- Novantrone may lower your body's ability to fight infection.
-Prevent infection by avoiding contact with people with colds or other infections.
-Notify your doctor of any signs of infection, including fever, sore throat, rashes, or chills.
+- Novantrone may lower the ability of your body to fight infection.
+Avoid contact with people who have colds or infections.
+Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Some patients using Novantrone have developed a type of leukemia.
+Your risk may be increased if you are taking certain other cytotoxic medicines.
+Tell your doctor if you have a history of taking cytotoxic medicines.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including complete blood cell counts, liver function tests, blood chemistry, pregnancy tests, uric acid levels, and heart function tests, may be performed to monitor your progress or to check for side effects.
+- Lab tests, including complete blood cell counts, liver function tests, blood chemistry, pregnancy tests, uric acid levels, and heart function tests (eg, electrocardiogram [ECG], echocardiogram), may be performed while you use Novantrone.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Novantrone is not recommended for use in CHILDREN.
-Safety and effectiveness have not been confirmed.
+- Novantrone should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: Novantrone has been shown to cause harm to the fetus.
-If you become pregnant, discuss with your doctor the benefits and risks of using Novantrone during pregnancy.
-It is unknown if Novantrone is excreted in breast milk.
-Do not breast-feed while taking Novantrone.
+- PREGNANCY and BREAST-FEEDING: Novantrone may cause harm to the fetus.
+Avoid becoming pregnant while you use Novantrone.
+If you think you may be pregnant, contact your doctor right away.
+Novantrone is found in breast milk.
+Do not breast-feed while using Novantrone.